Skip to content

 Avoid storing:

-Heavy furniture: Sofas, bookshelves, or dressers.
+Heavy furniture: Furniture, bookshelves, or dressers.

 Anything sensitive to heat or cold: Electronics, photos, clothing, and valuables can be ruined by extreme attic temperatures.